 Windows Assessment and Deployment Kit offers tools to help you customize Windows images for large-scale deployment and to test the quality & performance of the system.

-MakeWinPEMedia can format your drive as FAT32 which has a file size limit of 4GB.
-Since you can create a USB drive with both FAT32 and NTFS partitions, you can use a single physical drive to boot to Windows PE as well as store large custom images.
+MakeWinPEMedia can format your drive to FAT32, which has a 4 GB file size limit.
+Since you can create a USB drive with both FAT32 and NTFS partitions, you can use a single physical drive to boot into Windows PE and store large custom images.

-The following creates two partitions on a USB drive; one 2GB FAT32 partition, and one NTFS partition that uses the rest of the available space on the drive:
+The following creates two partitions on a USB drive: one 2GB FAT32 partition and one NTFS partition that uses the rest of the available space on the drive:

 diskpart list disk select <disk number> clean rem === Create the Windows PE partition. === create partition primary size=2000 format quick fs=fat32 label="Windows PE" assign letter=P active rem === Create a data partition. === create partition primary format fs=ntfs quick label="Other files" assign letter=O list vol exit

-Create multiple partitions on external drive with Disk Management
+Create multiple partitions on External drive with Disk Management

-Windows 10 with ADK installed allows you to partition USB drives too, using the Disk Management Tool.
+Windows 11/10 with ADK installed allows you to partition USB drives too, using the Disk Management Tool.

 Use Bootice to create multiple partitions on a USB